percona/pmm-doc/docs/details/commands/pmm-admin.md

     `--az=availability-zone`
     : Node availability zone

-    `--force`
-    : Remove Node with that name with all dependent Services and Agents if one exist

     `--metrics-mode=mode`
     : Metrics flow mode for agents node-exporter.
 Allowed values:
         - `auto`: chosen by server (default)